tangentyh/notes-of-tan/javaNotes.md

 1. print streams -- add the ability to print representations of various data values conveniently
    - never throws an `IOException` -- only `checkError()`
-   - support auto flush, defaults to `false`
+   - auto flush -- support auto flush, defaults to `false`
      - for `PrintStream` -- after a byte array is written, or a `\n` is written
      - for `PrintWriter` -- after the invoke of `println`, `printf`, or `format`